-The comprehensive needs assessment process was completed during May 2022 through the campus teams and the campus instructional leadership team.
+The comprehensive needs assessment process was completed in May 2023 through the campus teams and the campus instructional leadership team.

 The following was acknowledged and determined:

-- Collaboration is the focus to implement for student engagement - Student Product and Student Academic Talk have identified weaknesses across the campus. - Success Criteria, Learning objectives and Essential Questions reposted for students to view but not always verbally communicated.
-Teachers are expected to implement "Writing to Learn" within the instruction. - During PLCs, some teams are effectively using data for instructional planning, but not all.
+- · Collaboration is the focus to implement for student engagement - Student Product and Student Academic Talk have identified weaknesses across the campus.
+Success Criteria, - · Learning objectives and Essential Questions are posted for students to view but are not always verbally communicated. - Teachers are expected to implement "Writing to Learn" within the instruction. - During PLCs, some teams are effectively using data for instructional planning, but not all.